SuikaMochi/Mobile_Dungeon_Crawling_Project/README.md

-# This is going to serve as an internal Wiki
+# Internal Wiki
+(Since a free Github account cannot have a private repo wiki...)

 ## Item ID